Subscribe to this page via e-mail here - Subscribe

 One widely accepted idea is that in the early 4th century an ecclesiastical council of men decided these writings were to be accepted as inspired.
 For obvious reasons this view must be rejected.

 Another view says that with the passing of time, the first century church somehow came to understand that these letters were inspired.
 However, if it took an extended period of years for the inspiration of these books to the determined, this brings up several important issues.

-First, it can be rightly assumed that the early Christians were not necessarily anticipating the reception of inspired letters, hence, they would not have been engaged in seeking out and identifying such letters.
-This being the case, what was it that motivated the early church to gradually determine some letters to be inspired writings?
+First, it can be rightly assumed that early Christians were not necessarily anticipating receiving any inspired letters, hence, they would not have been engaged in seeking out and identifying such letters.
+This being the case, what was it that motivated the early church to gradually determine that some letters were inspired writings?

 Second, since these letters were inspired from the time they were written and since they contained essential information for the church, what reason would God have in delaying awareness of their inspiration?
 Would not this conflict with God's purpose in giving these inspired writings?

-Third, would God give an inspired writing and then leave it to human judgment to determine it's inspiration?
-If so, how did the churches do this?
-What method did they use?
-Did they spend time studying these letters over and over before concluding they were inspired?
+Third, would God give an inspired writing and leave it to human judgment to determine it's inspiration?
+If so, how was this done?
+What method was used?
+Did the churches spend time studying these letters over and over before concluding they were inspired?

 Fourth, as copies of these letters passed among the churches, did each church independently decide their inspiration?
 Did some churches base their decisions on what other churches had already concluded?

-This view is an inadequate answer to the question: "When did the early church recognize that the books of the New Testament were inspired?"
+Obviously, this view is an inadequate answer to the question: "When did the early church first know that the books of the New Testament were inspired?"